dkrasne/visualizing_intertextuality/src/about.md

 The data loader then joins the disparate metrical data into a single dataframe and then returns it to a single restructured JSON object; and it converts each of the other dataframes to a JSON object, which are collectively stored in an array.
 These are all saved to files that are automatically committed to GitHub.

 The same Python data loader also creates network nodes and edges from the data in order to enable visualization of the intertexts as [Sankey diagrams](https://en.wikipedia.org/wiki/Sankey_diagram).
 (I chose these over traditional [network graphs](https://guides.library.yale.edu/dh/graphs) since the sequential nature of an intertextual network makes it well-suited to visualizing as a flow-path.)
-While part of the network creation is done automatically by the d3 Sankey module, the initial preparation of nodes and edges is performed in the data loader; further filtering, when necessary, is done on the fly based on the user's selections.
+While part of the network creation is done automatically by the d3 Sankey module, the initial preparation of nodes and edges is performed in the data loader; further filtering, when necessary, is done on the fly based on the user&rsquo;s selections.

 <p><details>
 <summary>Click to view the two custom functions for this stage.</summary>